Skip to main content

 How does neem oil work to control pests?

 The active component in neem oil that helps repel pests is azadirachtin.
 This component essentially disrupts hormones in pests so they stop feeding, slowing down their growth and preventing their larvae from properly developing.
-Remember how we mentioned that it has a strong sulfur and garlic smell?
-This scent repels the pesky insects that you want to get rid of as well!
-Sometimes, neem can also suffocate insects if it contacts their breathing holes.
-Neem oil is especially helpful for managing pests such as mealybugs, thrips, scale, aphids, and more—essentially, these pests ingest the neem oil and then slowly die off.
-While gardeners primarily use neem to target pests, it can also be great for tackling and preventing fungal diseases such as powdery mildew.
+Remember how we mentioned that it has a strong sulfuric and garlic-like smell?
+This scent repels the pesky insects that you want to get rid of as well.

 How to use neem oil on houseplant pests

 You can always buy insecticidal neem oil from your local garden center that’s mixed and ready to use.
 But if you want to create your own mix that’s potentially stronger, you have that option.
-The rough formula for a neem oil mixture to control pests is one gallon of water with one or two tablespoons of raw neem oil—the exact quantity can have some leeway for experimentation.
-Since neem oil is, well, an oil, it needs an emulsifier to mix with water.
-One or two teaspoons of an insecticidal soap or mild dish soap can work effectively for this.
+The rough formula for a neem oil mixture to control pests is one gallon of water with one or two tablespoons of raw neem oil — the quantity doesn’t need to be super exact.
+Since neem oil is an oil, it needs an emulsifier to mix with water.
+One or two teaspoons of insecticidal soap or mild dish soap can work effectively for this.

 Pour your mixture into a sprayer and shake it up before use.
 Since pests typically feed on leaves, spray the solution directly onto the foliage.
-Do make sure that your plant has some shade or only receives indirect light, as neem oil can cause foliar burn when combined with direct sunlight.
+Make sure that your plant has some shade or only receives indirect light, as neem oil can cause foliar burn when combined with direct sunlight.
 Additionally, don’t overdo the spraying since that can also damage leaves.
 If you have a sensitive plant, patch test your neem oil solution on a small leaf or two to see if any adverse reactions occur.
-Spray your foliage every week until you notice no more pests on it.
+Then, proceed to spray your foliage every week until pests disappear completely.

 Neem